Ace Ventura: Pet Detective

 Ace Ventura: Pet Detective is a 1994 American comedy film starring Jim Carrey as Ace Ventura, an animal detective who is tasked with finding the abducted dolphin mascot of the Miami Dolphins football team.
-The film was directed by Tom Shadyac, who wrote the screenplay with Jack Bernstein and Jim Carrey.
-The film co-stars Courteney Cox, Tone Loc, Sean Young, and then-Miami Dolphins quarterback Dan Marino and features a cameo appearance from death metal band Cannibal Corpse.
+The film is directed by Tom Shadyac, who wrote the screenplay with Jack Bernstein and Carrey.
+The film co-stars Courteney Cox, Tone Loc, Sean Young, and then–Miami Dolphins quarterback Dan Marino and features a cameo appearance from death metal band Cannibal Corpse.

 Morgan Creek Productions produced the film on a budget of $15 million, and Warner Bros. released the film in February 1994.
 It grossed $72.2 million in the United States and Canada and $35 million in other territories for a worldwide total of $107.2 million.
-It received mixed reviews from critics.
-Carrey's performance led to the film having a cult following among male adolescents.
-In addition to launching Carrey's film career, it also started a franchise, spawning the sequel film Ace Ventura: When Nature Calls (1995), the animated television series Ace Ventura: Pet Detective (three seasons, 1995–2000), and later, standalone made-for-television sequel Ace Ventura Jr.: Pet Detective (2009).
+It received generally unfavorable reviews from critics.
+However, Carrey's performance led to the film having a cult following among male adolescents.
+In addition to launching Carrey's film career, it started a franchise, spawning the sequel film Ace Ventura: When Nature Calls (1995), the animated television series Ace Ventura: Pet Detective (1995–2000), and later, standalone made-for-television sequel Ace Ventura Jr.: Pet Detective (2009).